kaunel85/ong-bylaws/bylaws.md

 18. Chapter meetings will be conducted using Robert’s Rules of Meeting Order.
     1. Robert’s Rules of Meeting Order will be presented to the Active Chapter at minimum once per academic term by the Warden.

-19. In order to be excused from a meeting, active Members must contact the Secretary in writing, at least 48 hours prior to the scheduled meeting.
+19. In order to be excused from a mandatory meeting, active Members must contact the Secretary in writing, prior to the scheduled meeting.
 Failure to do so will be counted as an unexcused absence.
 The Executive Committee will review extenuating circumstances.
     1. If an Active Member misses two consecutive meetings, or has two unexcused absences from chapter meetings in a semester, the Member will be called to meet with the Executive Committee in order to discuss the absences.
 After two unexcused absences, each subsequent absence will result in a call to the executive committee.
+These meetings will focus on understanding and making positive intervention.
     2. The Executive Committee has the power to censure, suspend or propose a Judicial Committee for the offending Member.
     3. Any Member with 2 or more unexcused absences from regular meetings in an academic term will not be eligible to run for a position in elections held during said term.

-20. There shall be no food or drink in the Chapter Room during formal meetings, unless an exemption is made by the Warden or President.
-Water is acceptable as long as it is in a closed container.
+20.

-21. Hats shall not be worn in the Chapter Room during formal meetings, with exceptions in special cases deemed by the President.
+21.

-22. All members will submit items of business for the agenda to the Secretary, 48 hours in advance of the chapter meeting for review by the Executive Committee.
+22. Items of business not presented to the President before chapter may not be adressed at the discretion of the President.

 ## ARTICLE III: DUTIES OF OFFICERS

 24. The Chapter officers will report bi-weekly to the Vice-President.
-Chapter officers must meet with the Vice-President once at the start of each semester and after elections.
 The Vice-President will provide an update to the Executive Committee on any meetings held with officers.

 25. If a Member is neglecting his duties as an officer, their position will be reviewed.
 The procedure of a Position Review is as follows:
     1. Any Active Member may call for a position review of any officer by presenting their case to the Executive Committee.
-The Executive Committee will then recommend a Position Review with a 60% vote.
+The Executive Committee will then recommend a Position Review with a 66% vote.
     2. The officer under review will then appear before the Executive Committee to review their standing with regard to their position held.
     3. This information will then be presented to The Chapter by the Vice President at the next chapter meeting.
     4. After hearing the information The Chapter will then vote to decide if the Member should be removed from their position.
 A vote of 66% of the Active Members in attendance is required to remove any officer from his position.